 A tag is not required to export a wolf or coyote taken under the authority of a big game licence during the 30-day period following the kill date.
 Only the big game licence, which authorizes the taking of the wolf or coyote, is required to possess or export the wolf or coyote.
 During the 30-day period, the wolf or coyote can only be exported by the licence holder.
 After the 30-day time period, or if another person is exporting on behalf of the lincece holder, an export permit will be required.
 A CITES permit is required to export a wolf outside of Canada.

 For information on possible restrictions on the importation of hunter harvested big game into the United States, please review the United States Department of Agriculture, Animal and Plant Health Inspection Service guidelines.

-Export permit application forms are available through all Manitoba Conservation and Water Stewardship offices and may be issued only to
+Export permit application forms are available through all Manitoba Sustainable Development offices and may be issued only to

 a person who lawfully possesses an animal or part.
 This means